-Under the Quality Labeling Standards, aside from general standards for processed foods, there are specific requirements corresponding to each food item (the processed food category includes 46 food items).
+Under the Food Labeling Standards, aside from general standards for processed foods, there are specific requirements corresponding to each food item (the processed food category includes 46 food items).
 Manufacturing methods, acid levels (pH) and even the type of raw materials being used are specified in the standards according to the definition of respective food items.
 The packaging is also subject to the Standards; (you need to ensure that the packaging of food products meets the requirements set out in the standards.)

 e.g.) “Chilled gyoza (dumpling)”